wp-plugins/wp-media-library-categories/readme.txt

 == Changelog ==

+= 1.4.9 =
+* Fixed error message which in some cases appears when updating multiple items at once.
+[View support question](http://wordpress.org/support/topic/error-after-latest-update-3)

 = 1.4.8 =
 * Fixed media count on the categories page.
 * Add item count in the category filter dropdown when using separate categories for the WordPress Media Library.
 * Support for WordPress 3.9

 = 1.4.7 =
 * New images are now added to the default category (if a default category exists).
-I most cases the default category is "Uncategorized".(http://wordpress.org/support/topic/new-images-arent-automatically-in-uncategorized)
+I most cases the default category is called "no category".
+[View support question](http://wordpress.org/support/topic/new-images-arent-automatically-in-uncategorized)

 = 1.4.6 =
 * Fixed bug where in some rare cases the filter by category didn't work